Zemogiter/Planetbase_Mods/README.md

 # PlanetbaseMods
-A collection of Panetbase mods, both mine and ones updated/in process of being updated to UMM
+A collection of Planetbase mods, both mine and ones updated/in process of being updated to UMM